prashantapal/customer-monthly-balance/README.md

  - For rest-app-layer, please check from [here](https://github.com/prashantapal/customer-monthly-balance/blob/master/rest-app-layer/README.md#run-it-in-remote-environment).

 ### Testing

-- Open the UI using url http://localhost:9355/ or using the httpd doamin name.
+- Open the url http://localhost:9355/ or using the httpd doamin name.
 - The username and passwords are,
-   Usernames - admin, Password - admin
+   Username - admin, Password - admin
    Username - test_user, Password - userpassword